Estimating Policy Effects in a Social Network with Independent Set Sampling: Policy Evaluation in Networked Contexts

-However, the assignment of respondents to different exposure groups is tricky in a networked setting.
-Even if we are able to generate clusters that minimize interactions across groups \parencites{blondel2008}{zhou2009}{FORTUNATO2010}, the \textit{stable unit treatment value assumption} (SUTVA) might fail due to the presence of network interference within the groups \parencite{ugander2013}.
-In other words, we cannot determine if the behavioral changes in individuals are solely due to their own treatment or due to influence from their treated peers.
-This inherent difficulty of completely eliminating network interference within the treated clusters might lead to a biased estimate of the policy effects, as well as other network effects \parencite{basse2017}. \\
+However, the assignment of respondents to different exposure groups is non-trivial in a networked setting.
+Even if we are able to generate clusters that minimize interactions across groups (e.g., \cite{blondel2008,FORTUNATO2010}), the stable unit treatment value assumption (SUTVA) might be violated due to the presence of network interference \textit{within} the groups \parencite{ugander2013}.
+In other words, we cannot determine if changes in individuals' behavior are solely due to their own treatment or due to influence from their treated peers.
+This inherent difficulty in eliminating network interference within the treated clusters might lead to a biased estimate of the policy effect, as well as other network effects \parencite{basse2017}.
+Furthermore, it is difficult to quantify the degree of interference in a networked context.
+Studies often make prior assumptions on the extent of interference and the properties of the underlying network, but this can limit the generality of their approaches.
+Our work contributes to the current policy evaluation literature in a number of ways.
+Specifically, our proposed approach is context- and policy-agnostic and does not require strong assumptions on the type of treatment or network structure to estimate and decouple the direct policy effect from the network interference, within the treated group.
+This makes it appropriate for use in a wide range of organizational and societal policy contexts and provides policymakers greater flexibility to estimate policy effects.
+Our proposed strategy does, however, require the policy implementer to have access to the entire contact network as well as an understanding or intuition of the potential network effects, which is instrumental for specifying the model, as we explain later. \\